Bolt (Disney character): Voice work

-John Travolta was chosen to do the voice work for Bolt, after Jim Carrey, Robin Williams and Tom Cruise turned down for their role.
-Despite a history of turning down voice-over offers for animated characters, he agreed to provide the voice for Bolt as he, according to the actor himself, "indicated as the right character".
+John Travolta was chosen to do the voice work for Bolt, after Jim Carrey, Robin Williams and Tom Cruise turned down the role.
+Despite a history of turning down voice-over offers for animated characters, Travolta agreed to provide the voice for Bolt as he, according to the actor himself, "indicated he was the right character".
 In an interview with CBS, Travolta explained that he was intrigued with Bolt's personality after reading the script.
 "When I read this script and saw this character, so guileless, so kind of naïve and fun and touching I just said to myself; maybe this is the one to do".

-When recording the dialogue for Bolt, animators would film Travolta's facial expressions and use them when sketching the storyboard and animating Bolt's mimics.
+While recording the dialogue for Bolt, animators would film Travolta's facial expressions and use them when sketching the storyboard and animating Bolt's mimics.
 Travolta took inspiration for his performance from earlier action films such as Broken Arrow and Face/Off, mixing it up with a certain naiveté and guilelessness suitable for Bolt's character.